Cram\'er-Rao Bound Optimization for Fluid Antenna-Empowered Integrated Sensing and Uplink Communication System: Introduction

 \subsection{Motivations and Contributions}

-As seen above, although a substantial amount of research has explored joint beamforming and position optimization for MA-assisted ISAC systems, most of these works \cite{ref_related_work_new_1}$-$\cite{ref_related_work_8}, \cite{ref_related_work_new_4}$-$\cite{ref_related_work_new_5} have focused on integrated sensing and \textit{downlink} communication systems.
-Research on MA-enabled integrated sensing and \textit{uplink} communication systems remains limited and is still emerging.
-Besides, recent investigations \cite{ref_related_work_8_1}$-$\cite{ref_related_work_10} have considered the MA-aided FD ISAC system containing DL and UL communication.
+As seen above, although a substantial amount of research has explored joint beamforming and position optimization for FA-assisted ISAC systems, most of these works \cite{ref_related_work_new_1}$-$\cite{ref_related_work_8}, \cite{ref_related_work_new_4}$-$\cite{ref_related_work_new_5} have focused on integrated sensing and \textit{downlink} communication systems.
+Research on FA-enabled integrated sensing and \textit{uplink} communication systems remains limited and is still emerging.
+Besides, recent investigations \cite{ref_related_work_8_1}$-$\cite{ref_related_work_10} have considered the FA-aided FD ISAC system containing DL and UL communication.
 However, the sensing performance metrics used in \cite{ref_related_work_8_1}$-$\cite{ref_related_work_10}, which include MI \cite{ref_related_work_8_1} and the sensing SINR \cite{ref_related_work_9}$-$\cite{ref_related_work_10}, are challenging to quantify explicitly.
 In contrast, the well-known CRB is a widely accepted metric for estimating sensing performance, providing a lower bound on the variance of unbiased parameter estimators with closed-form expressions.
-Motivated by these gaps, our study focuses on an MA-aided uplink ISAC system aiming to enhance both its communication and estimation capabilities.
+Motivated by these gaps, our study focuses on an FA-aided uplink ISAC system aiming to enhance both its communication and estimation capabilities.
 The contributions of this paper are detailed as follows:

-\begin{itemize} \item This paper investigates the joint optimization of beamforming and the positions of MAs in a UL ISAC system enhanced by MA technology to boost communication and estimation performances.
-Our objective is to minimize the CRB for estimating the target's DoA while simultaneously assuring the sum-rate of all UL users via designing BS probing beamforming, UL users' power allocation, receiving filters and MAs' position coefficients.
+\begin{itemize} \item This paper investigates the joint optimization of beamforming and the positions of FAs in a UL ISAC system enhanced by FA technology to boost communication and estimation performances.
+Our objective is to minimize the CRB for estimating the target's DoA while simultaneously assuring the sum-rate of all UL users via designing BS probing beamforming, UL users' power allocation, receiving filters and FAs' position coefficients.
 To the best of our knowledge, this problem has rarely been considered in the existing literature, e.g., \cite{ref_related_work_new_1}$-$\cite{ref_related_work_new_5}.